akaFinn/flixel-modding/docs/doc_setup.md

 Create a folder inside your project and name it, for this example we'll just be calling our folder `mods`, but you can name it whatever you want.

 **Disclaimer**
 You must create a single file inside your `mods` folder **before** building your project so that the file system can register and find it, I have no idea why it can't find it without the file but this is the best workaround that I found so whatever.
-So becaus of that, your mods folder should look like this:
+So because of that, your mods folder should look like this:

 ```
 mods/